 ULTRAsensitive PLAsmonic devices for early CAncer Diagnosis

-ULTRAPLACAD will develop a bimodal industrial prototype integrating novel surface plasmon resonance imaging (NESPRI) and plasmon-enhanced fluorescence (PEFSI) sensing technologies, thus providing an unique and up to now unprecedented platform for the comprehensive detection of nucleic acids and protein biomarkers in blood plasma.
-Automated fabrication processes suitable for low cost mass production will be also developed and applied to produce disposable integrated chips.
+ULTRAPLACAD has developed a bimodal industrial prototype integrating novel surface plasmon resonance imaging (NESPRI) and plasmon-enhanced fluorescence (PEFSI) sensing technologies, thus providing an unique and up to now unprecedented platform for the comprehensive detection of nucleic acids and protein biomarkers in blood plasma.
+Automated fabrication processes suitable for low cost mass production have been also developed and applied to produce disposable integrated chips.

 H2020 Research & Innovation ActionGrant Agreement no.: 633937